jasr4j/snowleopard/README.md

 # snowleopard

-A kernel and OS that can run a simple sh shell and vi.
+A simple OS kernel written in mostly C and Assembly

 This should be able to load itself on RISC-V machines in 32-bit in QEMU.

+The bootloader should be GNU GRUB